jcorredorc/ur_haptics_teleop_ros/doc/install_falcon.md

 sudo cp udev_rules/99-udev-novint.rules /etc/udev/rules.d
 ```

-Now you shouldn't need use sudo to test the falcon,
+Now you shouldn't need to use sudo to test the falcon,

 ```
 findfalcons